-The Financial Activity Statement for the period ended 31 January 2021 is appended as Attachment 1 to this Report.
+The Financial Activity Statement for the period ended 31 January 2021 is appended as Attachment 1 to Report CJ029-03/21.

 Legislation

 Section 6.4 of the Local Government Act 1995 requires a local government to prepare an annual financial report for the preceding year and such other financial reports as are prescribed.